-The overall vision of this project is to engage refugees and asylum seekers in different settings in efforts to prevent and respond to HIV and AIDS and gender-based violence (GBV) in the Western Cape, as well as to support asylum seekers and refugees in securing their rights and accessing essential social services.
+The overall vision of this project is to engage refugees and asylum seekers in different settings in efforts to prevent and respond to HIV and AIDS and gender-based violence (GBV) in Gauteng and the Western Cape, as well as to support asylum seekers and refugees in securing their rights and accessing essential social services.

 Sonke’s Refugee Health and Rights Project (RHR) has six objectives: